ar-mat/Threading/README.md

     - ***JobCreationOptions.RunSynchronously*** instructs *JobScheduler* to run the *Job* within the calling thread.
 Job run method invocation will not return until the *Job* is finished.

-During execution of a *Job*, there's a static property `Armat.Threading.Job.Current` for identifying the instance of currently running *Job*.
+During execution of a *Job*, there's a static property `Armat.Threading.Job.Current` to be used for identifying the instance of currently running *Job*.

 There's an `Initiator` property referring to the instance of parent *Job* in context of which this one has been triggered.
 The property `Armat.Threading.Job.Root` returns the top level Job from which the asynchronous operation has begun.